CaptainCodeman/rdx/docs/overview.md

 It is a fully featured state container that provides all the core functionality most apps require without adding a large payload to your bundle or requiring excessive boilerplate code &mdash; your apps runs faster and you write less code.

-Here's what you get with **_less than 1.8Kb_** of JavaScript added to your app:
+Here's what you get with **_jusr 1.83Kb_** of JavaScript added to your app:

 * A predictable, Redux-like, state container
 * Integration with Redux DevTools for inspection and debugging
 * Connect mixin to bind WebComponent properties to the store &amp; dispatch actions from events
 * Simpler definition of reducers with auto-generated action creators and action types
 * Strongly-typed State and Dispatch functions for use with TypeScript
-* Routing middleware to add routing to state store, with parameter extraction
+* Routing middleware to add route data to state store, with parameter extraction
 * Effect middleware for asynchronous code (respond to actions, fetch data etc&hellip;)
 * Persistence middleware to persist and rehydrate state (e.g. to `localStorage`)